open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 - **Aggregation**: the result of aggregating one or more events by a specific aggregator
 - **AggregationKind**: describes the kind of read API the Aggregation supports (e.g., Sum)
 - **Accumulation**: consists of Instrument, Label Set, Resource, and Aggregator snapshot
-- **CheckpointSet**: a set of export records
+- **ExportRecordSet**: a set of export records
-- **Controller**: coordinates the Accumulator, Processor, and Exporter components in an export pipeline.
+- **Controller**: coordinates the Accumulator, Processor, and Exporter components in an export pipeline
 - **Export Record**: consists of Instrument, Label Set, Resource, Timestamp(s), and Aggregation
 - **ExportKind**: one of Delta, Cumulative, or Pass-Through
-- **ExportKindSelector**: chooses which ExportKind to use for a metric instrument
+- **ExportKindSelector**: chooses which ExportKind to use for a metric instrument.

 ## Dataflow Diagram